nvim-treesitter/highlight.lua/README.md

 ### TODO

-- detect if parser exists
+- command to handle parser download / build
 - find a way to get all the tokens returned by a parser easily (so we should not do it by hand)
 - find a way to display properly syntax errors (not working ATM)
-- option / command to disable the plugin (can get very slow on huge files)
+- option / command to disable the plugin (provide detach function)
-- command to handle parser download / build
-- init colors for languages only once
+- should provide a better default colorscheme in case neovim terminal colors are not set
-- handle filetype in a better way
+- better filetype handling
 - provide docs

 ### TODO Performance

 - highlighting should not block the UI on large files.
+- updating the buffer should not update the whole file

 ### Supported Languages
 |language|support